Hewlbern/DataExploration/README.md

 ## What's wrong with SCATS and it's detection?
 ### This repo is an exploration of different traffic detection and data types, and includes visualizations (dashboard, mapping, etc), computer vision proof of concept to show how to improve the existing traffic detection used in widely industry, and an exploration of how deep learning can be used as a vast improvement over the current coordination system Masterlink.
-### This could create huge improvements in traffic conditions.
-Less congestion, Less accidents, Richer Data.
+- ### This would create huge improvements in traffic conditions.
+Not only in congestion but also in safety.
-### In general a better transport network.

 ## Key Points
 1. What is wrong with SCATS volume, can it be machine learned ‘fixed’ or not?
 (Past)